saegl5/jiayou_create_calendar/README.md

 # 加油 ("jiā yóu")

-Google Apps Script for creating a calendar of events that cycles the words "J Day" "I Day" "A Day" "Y Day" "O Day" "U Day," except on weekends and holidays.
+Google Apps Script for creating a calendar of events that cycles the words "J Day," "I Day," "A Day," "Y Day," "O Day," and "U Day," except on weekends and holidays.
 Modify as needed.

 ## Getting Started